jimsulit/Coursera_Capstone/Final Project/README.md

 # CAPSTONE PROJECT: BATTLE OF THE NEIGHBORHOODS
-## Singapore Visitors and Expatriates Venue Recommendation
+## Housing Recommender System for Travelers and Expats

 ________
 ## I. PURPOSE